ethereumjs/ethereumjs-monorepo/packages/client/README.md

 ### Client Customization

-For getting a start on customizing the client and use programatically see the code from [./bin/cli.ts](./bin/cli.ts) to get an idea how an [EthereumClient](./lib/client.ts) instance is invoked programatically.
+To get a start on customizing the client and using it programmatically see the code from [./bin/cli.ts](./bin/cli.ts) to get an idea of how an [EthereumClient](./lib/client.ts) instance is invoked programmatically.

 We would love to hear feedback from you on what you are planning and exchange on ideas how a programmatic exposure of the client API can be achieved more systematically and useful for third-party development use.